-Linda Givetash is a Canadian-South African journalist based in Vancouver.
-She graduated from UBC School of Journalism in 2015 and now works as a part-time reporter-editor for The Canadian Press as well as freelancing.
+Linda Givetash is a Canadian-South African journalist based in London.
+She graduated from UBC School of Journalism in 2015 and now works as a reporter for NBC News and freelances.

-Givetash was an International Reporting Program (IRP) fellow in 2014 and was part of the team that produced Out of the Shadows, a multi-media project reporting on mental illness and prayer camps in West Africa.
+Givetash was previously a reporter-editor for The Canadian Press in Vancouver.
+She was an International Reporting Program (IRP) fellow in 2014 and was part of the team that produced Out of the Shadows, a multi-media project reporting on mental illness and prayer camps in West Africa.
 She was also the recipient of the Canadian Institute of Health Research (CIHR) Communications Award and the Aga Khan Foundation Canada Young Professionals in Media Fellowship in 2015, spending eight-months reporting in Uganda.

 Her work has been published in The Globe and Mail, Quartz and The New York Times.